EN-IH-WDPT-JUN21/MigNeves-Midterm_Project/README.md

 #### Make a Transaction with an Account

 Although Third Party users do not require basi authentication they must provide their hashed key for Third Party specific requests.
-To make a transaction with an account the Third Party User may do a **patch** request through the following route:
+To make a transaction with an account the Third Party user may do a **patch** request through the following route:

 ```/transfer/{key}``` where the key is its own hashed key, for example:
 ```